Developing business leaders for the international hospitality industry.

 With this degree you could become:

 You also have the opportunity to pursue avenues such as teaching, lecturing, training, research and consultancy in relation to hospitality management.
-Alternatively, you have the option after completion to progress on to postgraduate study on programmes such as the MSc International Event Management, MSc International Tourism Management and MSc International Hospitality Management.
+Alternatively, you have the option after completion to progress on to postgraduate study on programmes such as the MSc International Event Management and the MSc International Tourism and Hospitality Management.

 It is advisable to complete a 48 week placement in year three of the course.
 A full list of national and international placements are available.
 Companies include Country Clubs (Florida), Disney World, Sandestin Resort (Penscola), Merchant Hotel (Belfast), RitzCarlton (Co.Wexford), Gleneagles Hotel (Scotland).
 The satisfactory completion of placement leads to the award of Diploma in Professional Practice/ Diploma in Professional Practice (International) upon graduation.
 Alternatively, you can opt to complete a period of study abroad.
 During this period, you spend two semesters in an educational institution, which will provide exposure to alternative business cultures and protocols and enhance your personal and professional development.
 Successful completion of the placement leads to the award of the Diploma in International Academic Studies (DIAS) upon graduation.